Security of AI Agents: Defenses

-\paragraph{Access to remote resources} A concurrent study SecGPT~\cite{wu2024secgpt} aims to isolate interactions between agent programs and remote resources, such as applications and API servers.
-Their approach focuses on maintaining the integrity of resources by blocking adversarial system prompts originating from malicious external applications.
-In contrast, our proposed sandbox environment implements controlled access through mechanisms like whitelists, blacklists, and rate limiting in addition to fundamental interaction isolation.
-This framework allows resource providers to selectively control the extent of access granted to agent programs, ranging from full permission to complete prohibition or limitations to specific subsets of resources.
-Consequently, our method enhances security by effectively mitigating unwanted access from AI agents and potential threats posed by adversarial inputs to the agent's underlying LLM.
+Sandbox environment implements controlled access through mechanisms like whitelists, blacklists, and rate limiting in addition to fundamental interaction isolation.
+This framework allows resource providers to control the extent of access granted to agent programs selectively, ranging from full permission to complete prohibition or limitations to specific subsets of resources.
+Consequently, our method enhances security by effectively mitigating unwanted access from AI agents and potential threats posed by adversarial inputs to the agent.